vsbron/react2024-modern-chat-app/README.md

 - Center section shows the currently selected chat with the info of the interlocutor;
 - Current chat allows to send and receive text/emojis as well as a emojis;
 - Right section lists chat's details including some settings, images, and some buttons;
+- Image part shows all images that were sent in the chat with the option to download them individually;
 - Right section buttons are for logging out and blocking user, disabling the option to chat with him;

 ## Details